 There are not many well established energy providers offering no deposit electricity in Texas, so we did some homework to help you find one you can trust.
-We believe there are three Texas electric companies offering no deposit, prepaid plans, which are well established brands that will take good care of no-deposit customers: Reliant Energy, Payless Power and Hello Energy.
+We believe there are three Texas electric companies offering no deposit, prepaid plans, which are well established brands that will take good care of no-deposit customers: Payless Power, Reliant Energy, and Hello Energy.
 If we are not displaying their prepaid plans on Home Energy Club today, call the companies at the numbers in the sections below: